vuetifyjs/vuetify/packages/docs/src/pages/en/components/checkboxes.md

 # Checkboxes

 The `v-checkbox` component provides users the ability to choose between two distinct values.
-These are very similiar to a switch and can be used in complex forms and checklists.
+These are very similar to a switch and can be used in complex forms and checklists.
 A simpler version, `v-simple-checkbox` is used primarily as a lightweight alternative in data-table components to select rows or display inline boolean data.
 <entry-ad />

 ## Usage